Do I really have to notify JULIE for every project?

 Is JULIE a utility company or government agency?

 Based in Joliet, JULIE is a non-for-profit corporation dedicated to keeping Illinois safe and connected.
-The organization’s mission is to prevent damages to underground utilities, the environment and property, reduce service interruptions and costly repairs, and save lives.
+Our organization’s mission is to prevent damages to underground utilities, the environment and property, reduce service interruptions and costly repairs, and save lives.
 As an important reminder about our role in the process, JULIE does not own, locate and mark any underground utility lines.
+Learn more about JULIE history.

 Will JULIE’s Call Center Agents tell me the specific location or depth of the public utilities?